Where we're from...

 Ph.D. student

 B.A.
-Biology, University of Mississippi
+Biology (minors: Math, Chemistry, and Spanish), University of Mississippi

 Email: